DAC8 Transposition by Country: Where Each Member State Stands in 2026

 DAC8 Transposition by Country

-- Deadline: transpose by 31 December 2025, apply from 1 January 2026.
+- The deadline was to transpose by 31 December 2025 and apply from 1 January 2026.
 First reporting period: calendar year 2026.
 First exchange: by 30 September 2027.

 - National details vary: reportable fields, electronic-search providers, penalty levels, and filing deadlines are set per Member State and are not identical.